 The Unreveal: Although Madame Giry hints at the Phantom's Mysterious Past, it's never explained how she knows where his house is - or why she's unofficially on his 'payroll,' so to speak.
 (Aside from sheer terror, of course...)

-Wife Husbandry: Unfortunately, this can come across more than a tad in the 2004 film, where the Phantom watches over Christine from when she arrived at the opera house when she was a little girl, and makes his move when she's still only seventeen.
-Plus, she originally thinks her 'Angel of Music' is her father.
+Wife Husbandry: Unfortunately, this can come across more than a tad in the 2004 film, where the Phantom watches over Christine from when she arrived at the opera house when she was a little girl, and makes his move when she's still only sixteen.
+Plus, she originally thinks her 'Angel of Music' is her father, or at least his ghost.